-First Parish CouncilHome / Plumtree History / First Parish Council
+First Parish CouncilHome / Plumtree History / Historical Events / First Parish Council

 A fascinating newspaper cutting has been unearthed in Manor Farm by Mark Bailey.
 It describes the first meeting of Plumtree Parish Council.
 Surprisingly, this links with today's Parish Council because the newspaper article was written by the current Parish Clerk, Mike Elliott.

 Brisk business by first-ever council

 Plumtree's first parish councillors hand in their declarations of office before their inaugural meeting at Rushcliffe Borough Council chamber.
 Left to right: Mr Edward Phimister, Mr Peter Hopkinson, Mrs Elsie Gregory, Mrs Mavis Cockayne, the Mayor of Rushcliffe (Mr Horace Sanders), Mrs Almeria Bailey, Mrs Frances Filsell and Mr Anthony Cockayne.

 Plumtree's Magnificent Seven, the members of the village's first-ever parish council got down to business on Monday evening - for just over 20 minutes.